hanyulo/knowledge/docker/introduction.md

   * Different ways of organizing and storing files on a hard drive, flash drive, or any other storage device *

+## Why We Need Docker on google app engine
+* even though app engine is PAAS, we still want to get some degree of ability to customize server env.
+This is where Docker comes in.

 ## To Read
  * What is file system
  * What is union file system